ISISComputingGroup/ibex_developers_manual/Technical-debt-stand-down-Documentation.md

 The IOC pages are messy, I will tidy them up

-## Updating info for new starters
-- Developer: Eilidh
-- Reviewer: None
-- Current status: In progress

-As a new member of the IBEX team, I'd like accessible and comprehensive info on getting started with EPICS/IBEX.

 ## Create a spell checking utility for the wikis
 - Developer: Adrian